Atomic-superfluid heat engines controlled by twisted light: Polariton modes

 \subsection{Normal-mode transformations}

-The normal-mode transformations which diagonalize the linearized Hamiltonian in Eq. (\ref{eq:Hfull}) are
+The normal-mode transformations which diagonalize the linearized Hamiltonian in Eq. (\ref{Hfull}) are

-with $N_j \equiv N(\omega_j) = \sqrt{1+\frac{\tilde G^2}{(\omega_c-\omega_j)^2}+\frac{\tilde G^2}{(\omega_d-\omega_j)^2}}$, for $j = A,B,C$.
-It is straightforward to verify the unitary (number-conserving) nature of these transformations as $A^\dagger A + B^\dagger B + C^\dagger C = a^\dagger a + c^\dagger c + d^\dagger d$.
+with $N_j \equiv N(\omega_j) = \sqrt{1+\frac{\tilde{G}^2}{(\omega_c-\omega_j)^2}+\frac{\tilde{G}^2}{(\omega_d-\omega_j)^2}}$, for $j = A,B,C$.
+It is straightforward to verify the unitary (number-conserving) nature of these transformations as $\hat{A}^\dagger \hat{A} + \hat{B}^\dagger \hat{B} + \hat{C}^\dagger \hat{C} = \hat{a}^\dagger \hat{a} + \hat{c}^\dagger \hat{c} + \hat{d}^\dagger \hat{d}$.
 Equivalently, the thermal expectation values satisfy

 where $n_{a,c,d}$ are the Bose factors corresponding to the bare modes $a$, $c$, and $d$.
-For a given polaritonic frequency $j$, the Hopfield coefficients \cite{Kavokin_Malpuech_2003} are easily found to be whence, it follows that $|X_a^{(j)}|^2+|X_c^{(j)}|^2+|X_d^{(j)}|^2=1$, as required by construction.
-These coefficients exactly determine the polaritonic excitations in terms of the excitations of the bare modes and describe the Bogoliubov (mixing) angles.
+For a given polaritonic frequency $j$, the Hopfield coefficients \cite{Hopfield_1958,Kavokin_Malpuech_2003} are easily found to be whence, it follows that $|X_a^{(j)}|^2+|X_c^{(j)}|^2+|X_d^{(j)}|^2=1$, as required by construction.
+These coefficients exactly determine the polaritonic excitations as coherent superpositions of the excitations of the photon mode and the two atomic sidemodes.
+This decomposition transparently reveals the coupling of a polariton to the photon and phonon reservoirs and its ability to switch between photonlike and phononlike character under detuning sweeps.

-Let us restrict our focus to the lower polaritonic branch, i.e., the mode $A$.
-Since $\tilde{G} \ll \omega_{c,d}$, one can perturbatively determine the behavior of $\omega_A$ and the annihilation operator $A$ for large and small values of the detuning (see Appendix (\ref{appB})).
-When $-\bar{\Delta} \ll \omega_{c,d}$, one finds
+Let us restrict our focus to the lower polariton branch, i.e., the mode $A$.
+Since $\tilde{G} \ll \omega_{c,d}$, one can perturbatively determine the behavior of $\omega_A$ for large and small values of the detuning (see Appendix (\ref{appD})).
+It can be shown that when $-\bar{\Delta} \ll \omega_{d}$, we have

 from where its photonlike nature is transparent, along with the AC-Stark shift due to light-matter coupling.
-On the other extreme, i.e., for $-\bar{\Delta} \gg \omega_{c,d}$, one has
+On the other extreme, i.e., for $-\bar{\Delta} \gg \omega_{d}$, one has

 whence its phononlike ($d$-like) nature is analytically revealed, accompanied by the AC-Stark shift.
-Thus, following the proposal \cite{Zhang_2014}, we can now describe a quantum heat engine operating along the polaritonic branch $A$.
-Prior to that, however, we shall first describe some generic quantum-thermodynamic features relying on the stochastic framework \cite{Seifert_2012} that incorporates the fluctuation-dissipation theorem.
+Thus, following the proposal of \cite{Zhang_2014}, we can now describe a quantum heat engine operating along the polariton branch $A$.
+Prior to that, however, we shall first describe some generic quantum-thermodynamic features relying on the stochastic framework \cite{{Gardiner_Zoller_2004},Seifert_2012} that incorporates the fluctuation-dissipation theorem.